Coat of arms of Togo: Proposed arms 1914

 In 1914, the German government decided to assign coats of arms to its overseas colonies, including Togoland.
 Arms were designed, but World War I broke out before the project was finalised, and the arms were never actually taken into use.
 Giving the colonies their own insignia in time of war could let them have a symbol to rally around in case of rebellion.
 The arms proposed for the Protectorate of Togoland depicted a tree supported by two cobra snakes and the German imperial eagle on a chief.
 The eagle and the imperial crown on the shield was the same for all the proposed colonial arms.

-See also coats of arms of German colonies.